Deep Dive

 3. Near-term Market Outlook

-Watch for: A reclaim of the $0.034 level to signal short-term bearish pressure is easing.
+Watch for: A reclaim of the $0.032 level, which could signal a short-term reversal and attract momentum.

 Conclusion